In this article, you will learn what is a heat exchanger? Its diagram, parts, working, advantages, uses, and types of heat exchangers.

 Tubes are the most essential part of the heat exchanger for transferring fluids.
 The type of tubing used is welded or seamless.
-Heat exchanger tubes are made in diameters about 5/8 inch, between 3/4 inch or 1 inch.
+Heat exchanger tubes are made in diameters of about 5/8 inch, between 3/4 inch and 1 inch.

 #2 Tube Sheet

 Tube sheets are helpful in supporting and separating the tubes.
 The tubes are attached to the tube sheet by hydraulic pressure or roller expansion.
 A tube sheet may be covered, which assists as a corrosion preventive and insulator.

 Tie rods are also important in the heat exchanger.
 They are securely fitted to the end baffle at one end and to the tube sheet at the other end.

 #4 Front Headers